-In 2003 in collaboration with Steven Klein and Madonna, Seguine designed ultra-hi resolution installation pieces that combined photography, video and animation for the ‘X-static Pro=cess’ installation at the Deitch Gallery.
-Over the past ten years, Seguine has also worked on his project 'Burnt Scalp' with stylist Elizabeth Pfau in which Seguine utilises his own head as a canvas.
-Most recently he has worked with Flora Skivington on a film shot with a prototype digital cinema camera from Arri.
-His recent editing project with Matthew Barney, ‘Drawing Restraint 9’ had its US premiere at the IFC Center in New York and was also presented with the exhibition at the San Francisco Museum of Modern Art.
+In 2003, in collaboration with Steven Klein and Madonna, Seguine designed ultra-hi resolution installation pieces that combined photography, video and animation for the X-STaTIC PRo=CeSS installation at the Deitch Gallery (2003).
+He has also worked with Flora Skivington on a film shot with a prototype digital cinema camera from Arri.